I'm Ira and I finally got out of 13 years of on-and-off homelessness by graduating Lambda School.

 The homelessness started in high school for me.
 My parents have a very intense and strict ideology to which they adhere, and I'm trans.
 And so that's just not acceptable in my family.

-And what failing at Lambda School would mean for me, when I saw bugs in my homework, or mistakes in the assessments, I didn't see those things I saw, you know, future me homeless.
+Life before Lambda School was just constantly figuring out where I live next, I was so afraid of not being smart enough, and what failing at Lambda School would mean for me.
+So when I saw bugs in my homework, or mistakes in the assessments, I didn't see those things, I saw future me homeless.

 Being here really changed my life in a lot of ways and I'm really, really grateful.